How Do I…?

 What do I do if I miss a final exam because I slept through it?

-If you miss a scheduled final exam by mistake (you slept through, for instance), you must report immediately to your residential college dean or director of studies.
-If you discover your problem after hours on weekdays or any time during the weekend, leave a voice message for your dean or director of studies and call the deputy registrar immediately at 609-258-7242.
+If you miss a scheduled final exam by mistake (you slept through, for instance), you must report immediately to your residential college dean or assistant dean.
+If you discover your problem after hours on weekdays or any time during the weekend, leave a voice message for your dean or assistant dean and call the deputy registrar immediately at 609-258-7242.
 Once during your career at Princeton you may be allowed to make up a missed exam at the next available time slot, under the following conditions: 1) you have reported the missed exam within 24 hours; 2) you have never missed a scheduled exam before; 3) you are making satisfactory progress in the course; 4) there is no evidence that you were seeking to gain additional study time.
 But it’s wiser to try to ensure that you never find yourself in such a situation.

 What do I do if I fall ill before a final exam?